quephird/quephird-recipes/Green curry with chicken.md

 ### Ingredients

-1/3 large onion
+1 small onion or 1/2" slice of a large one
-2 cloves of garlic
+1 cloves of garlic
+1 small eggplant or 5 Japanese eggplants
+4 ounces assorted mushrooms
 4 tablespoons cilantro
-1 habanero
 1 inch of ginger
 3 cups of chicken stock
 1/2 can of Maesri green curry paste
-1 tablespoon fish sauce
+2 tablespoon fish sauce
-2 tablespoons of soy sauce
+1 tablespoons of soy sauce
 1 tablespoon sugar
 1 tablespoon lime juice
-1 14 ounce can of coconut
+1 14 ounce can of coconut milk
-4 ounces assorted mushrooms
 1/2 pound chicken
 1 1/2 cups of rice